jsoref/hashicorp-packer/website/source/docs/builders/amazon-chroot.html.md

 builder](/docs/builders/amazon-ebs.html), which is much easier to use.

 The builder does *not* manage AMIs.
-Once it creates an AMI and stores it in your account, it is up to you to use, delete, etc. the AMI.
+Once it creates an AMI and stores it in your account, it is up to you to use, delete, etc., the AMI.

 ## How Does it Work?